Cray-HPE/docs-sat/CONTRIBUTING.md

    [How to Write a Git Commit Message](https://chris.beams.io/posts/git-commit/) for further helpful guidance.
-3. Organize commits into cohesive, functional units, such that each commit fully implements an entire feature or bugfix, and the code works at each point in the commit history.
-I.e., don't include multiple commits where the first commit is a buggy implementation of a feature, and the following commits fix bugs that exist in the first commit.
+3. Organize commits into cohesive, functional units, such that each commit fully implements an entire feature or bug fix, and the code works at each point in the commit history.
+In other words, don't include multiple commits where the first commit is a buggy implementation of a feature, and the following commits fix bugs that exist in the first commit.
 It is okay to develop in this way, but these commits must be squashed before opening the pull request.
 4. Address feedback received in the pull request as additional commits.
-Then once approval is attained, squash bugfixes and feedback commits into the original commit(s) as appropriate per guideline #2 above.
+Then once approval is attained, squash bug fixes and feedback commits into the original commit(s) as appropriate per guideline #2 above.
 The reason for the separate commits addressing feedback is that it provides an easy way for reviewers to see only what changed if desired.